Who Owns the Data in Your EHR?

-The concept of healthcare and EHR data ownership carries many implications for patients, providers, and medical practices.
-While experts agree that EHR vendors do not own the data, this has not prevented vendors from winning court disputes that resulted in serious financial losses for medical providers.
+The concept of healthcare and EHR data ownership carries many implications for patients, providers and medical practices.
+While it is widely agreed that EHR vendors do not own the medical data, that has not prevented unscrupulous vendors from winning court disputes that resulted in serious financial losses and massive PR hits for medical providers.

-Because of this, practices can often feel as though vendors are holding their data hostage for ransom (URL: http://www.politico.com/story/2015/02/data-fees-health-care-reform-115402).
-These considerations make the discussion of data ownership critical for any physician or medical practice that utilizes electronic health records.
+Because of this, practices can often feel as though they are in a dangerous relationship with vendors, who are holding their data hostage for ransom.
+These considerations make the discussion of data ownership critical for any physician or medical practice that utilizes Electronic Health Records.

 Defining Data and Data Ownership

 Healthcare data comes from a variety of sources.
 The main source is the patient themselves.
 They are the ones who provide data to providers(who input it into their EHR system) and to platforms such as patient portals.
 Another source of data is from the physician or healthcare team, in the form of clinical findings and observations.
 Results from laboratory studies or radiology, along with data from other external healthcare providers or practices, also contribute to EHRs.